Ready and Roam / Glamping in Big Sur, California

 Rtip: If you're on the hunt for incredible views, we had a local couple from Carmel encourage us to stop The Post Ranch Inn for what we they consider the best view around.
 Trouble is, if you are not a guest, you need a reservation and there are no walk-ins allowed at the bar.

 Layers, it gets chilly especially under the canopy of the Redwoods.
 I wore my Madewell Surplus jacket over everything.
 Cozy slippers for the campsite (trust me, you need these), a hat and a good book, this one by Ruth Ware is the perfect thriller for a weekend in the woods.
-I like to keep a separate dopp kit filled with all my favorite beauty essentials, all bottled up and ready to go, perfect to carrying to the bathroom on your glamping site.
+I like to keep a separate dopp kit filled with all my beauty products and toothbrush, perfect for carrying to the bathroom on your glamping site.
 It's also a good idea to bring a Jet Bag in case you have a bottle of wine to bring home (we did).
 Did you know it will soak up the entire contents of one bottle of wine if it breaks in your bag?